Panama City, Panama

 We asked people if there is a lot of crime.
 They answered:

 "Panama City is generally considered to be a safe city, however, like any large city, there is some crime.
 Petty theft, such as pickpocketing and purse snatching, is the most common type of crime.
 Violent crime is not as common, but it does occur.
-It is important to be aware of your surroundings and take precautions to protect yourself and your belongings," commented one expat who made the move to Panama City.
+It is important to be aware of your surroundings and take precautions to protect yourself and your belongings," explained one expat living in Panama City, Panama.

 Is there a lot of diversity?
 Are people in Panama City accepting of differences?

 "Yes, Panama City is a very diverse city.
 It is home to people from all over the world, including many Latin American countries, the United States, Europe, and Asia.
 People in Panama City are generally accepting of differences and are welcoming to people from all backgrounds.
-The city is known for its vibrant culture and its diverse population," said one expat in Panama City.
+The city is known for its vibrant culture and its diverse population," remarked one expat living in Panama City, Panama.

-"Predominantly non practicing Catholics, multi/mixed racial component, with distinctly cultural diversity, but easily assimilating into a common citizen," said one expat who made the move to Panama City.
+"Predominantly non practicing Catholics, multi/mixed racial component, with distinctly cultural diversity, but easily assimilating into a common citizen," wrote one member in Panama City.

 What are the schools in Panama City like?

 "I would look into it if you want a Christian school OR a school that is high in moral teaching.
 Many of the parents and students are not Christian so it is not forced upon the students/families.
-Great school that I am very pleased with," said one expat in Panama City with children at Crossroads Christian Academy.
+Great school that I am very pleased with," commented one expat when asked about Crossroads Christian Academy in Panama City.

 What are the pros and cons of living in Panama City?